 Help Broadview University Keep Boise Kids Warm This Winter

-Published on September 25, 2013 by Tiffany Coleman
+Published on September 25, 2013 by Staff Writer

 (MERIDIAN) Clean out your closet; help someone in need.
 That’s the goal at Broadview University.
 The Boise campus and its Health Sciences Student Group are doing their part to help neighbors in need stay warm during the upcoming winter months.
 The campus is encouraging people to go through their closets, dig out their old cold weather gear and help build up the collection in the barrel.

 Coats, hats, gloves, scarves, hoodies—anything that will keep someone warm—are in the process of being collected.
 All items that are collected will be donated to local help organizations.
 Coats donated for kids will be given to the Idaho Youth Ranch’s Coats for Kids program.
 All adult items will be given to a local homeless shelter.